asif-cse-kuet/Poster-Builder-APP/README.md

 https://cdn.shopify.com/videos/c/o/v/e319e14c37fb4eed93f3718e43ab1958.mp4

 ## Coding Guideline:
-Technologies:
+# Technologies:
-- PHP
 - Javascript
 - TailwindCSS
+- PHP
-- Framework or external libraries are NOT allowed like Laravel, React, Vue, jQuery etc.
+- Frameworks or external libraries are NOT allowed like Laravel, React, Vue, jQuery etc.
-No Custom css.
+- No Custom css.
 Only Tailwind classes are allowed.

 ## How to use:
 - Setup XAMPP server on your local machine